Jul 22, 2021

 There are three broad categories when it comes to floating floorboards.
 These are:

-Laminate Flooring - The most cost-effective option, this is the easiest to clean but can be more susceptible to cracks.
+Laminate Flooring - The most cost-effective option, this is the easiest to clean but can be more susceptible to cracks, chipping, swelling and wear.

-Luxury Vinyl Flooring (LVF) - Increasing in popularity, LVF is seen as a premium flooring material that can increase home value.
+Luxury Vinyl Flooring (LVF) - Increasing in popularity, LVF or Hybrid flooring is seen as a cost effective and resilient flooring material that can increase home value.

 Surface - Flat dressed, hand scraped, hardwax oil, smoked, wire-brushed